quicwg/multipath/draft-ietf-quic-multipath.md

 QUIC transport error codes are 62-bit unsigned integers following {{QUIC-TRANSPORT}}.

-The following additional QUIC error codes are defined for use in the PATH_ABANDON frame.
+In addition to NO_ERROR(0x0) following {{QUIC-TRANSPORT}}, the following QUIC error codes are defined for use in the PATH_ABANDON frame.

 APPLICATION_ABANDON (TBD): The endpoint is abandoning the path at the request of the application.
 The application has determined that it no